 How This Tracker Was Made

-Motivated by this global flux, Think Global Health has partnered with International Society for Infectious Diseases (ISID) to launch a dashboard for how global reductions in vaccination coverage are contributing to outbreaks of vaccine-preventable diseases such as measles around the world.
+Motivated by this global flux, Think Global Health has partnered with the International Society for Infectious Diseases (ISID) to launch a dashboard that shows how global reductions in vaccination coverage are contributing to outbreaks of vaccine-preventable diseases such as measles around the world.

 Updating weekly, the map will trace outbreaks of nine diseases featured in the CDC's routine immunization schedule: hepatitis A, hepatitis B, diphtheria, measles, mumps, pertussis (whooping cough), polio, respiratory syncytial virus, and varicella (chickenpox).
 The Think Global Health team has selected these diseases for their severity, transmissibility, and overall ability to harm the health of people and communities.